saksham4106/anime-terminal/README.md

 # anime-terminal

-A cli to browse, watch and download anime.
+A cli to browse, stream/watch and download anime.

 Watch your favorite anime from linux terminal.
 You don't need a browser to watch anime now.